Why Amino Acids Are as Important as Proteins?

 1. Cell Growth and Repair

 Amino acids are vital for the cell growth and repair, acting as the building blocks of proteins that are essential for the body’s functioning.
 These organic compounds help stimulate muscle recovery after exercise, enhance tissue regeneration, and support the production of enzymes and hormones.
-Without adequate amino acids, the body struggles to repair damaged cells, impairing its ability to recover from injuries or stress.

 2. Enzyme and Hormone Production